devgeniem/dustpress-js/README.md

 #### bypassMainQuery

 By default DustPress.js requests bypass WordPress' main WP_Query so that it wouldn't slow the request down when it's not necessary.
 You can prevent that from happening by setting `bypassMainQuery: false` if you want to use the default query.

-*Note:* Since version _2.2.0_ DustPress.js calls have been made to the home url instead of current page and thus the default query will reflect that as well.
-You can point the query to the right page by giving `url: window.location` parameter to your request.

 ### Model function front-end visibility